lewei50/iammeter/LocalMonitoringJS/BasicDemo/README.md

 ## items definition

-Select the parameter you want to show in the chart.
+Set the array of items, select the parameter you want to show in the chart.

 ```
 This is Data format